mofo7777/H264Dxva2Decoder/README.md

 * no interlacing
 * video only (no audio processing)
 * complete gpu acceleration only, no software fallback
+* multiple sub slice in slice is not handled
 * long term reference and list reordering is not handle (never encountered such mp4 file)

 ### DISPLAY